 This roasted garlic onion potato soup is made from just 6 ingredients, it’s vegan and is a perfect way to use up surplus potatoes.

-If you liked this roasted garlic onion potato soup, you make equally love my Scottish leek and potato soup.
+And talking about cold winters’ day’s.
+If you liked this roasted garlic onion potato soup, you make equally love my Scottish leek and potato soup!

 My last blog recipe update, kale and pepper frittata, ended with a note that “change is afoot” and I didn’t want to go into too much there, and I won’t bore you here with all the details now.